 From the very first year, a 'competition' existed, with a trophy to boot and a rather special prize of a weekend's fishing for 2 at the Arundel Arms in Devon - and the annual competition has remained ever since (although these days more for fun rather than a prize as sponsorship and donations are less easy to come by thanks to spoilsport accountants and incompetent bankers!).

-The competition Final in those early days was very much part of the prize and was held on the beautiful, fast flowing, River Wye at Hereford where we very nearly lost our first member when he stumbled in mid-stream, disappeared under the water and amazingly reappeared several yards downstream still holding his rod and still attached to a trout!
+The competition Final in those early days was very much part of the prize and was held on the beautiful, fast flowing, River Wye at Hereford where we very nearly lost a member when he stumbled in mid-stream, disappeared under the water and amazingly reappeared several yards downstream still holding his rod and still attached to a trout!

 Other Finals were held on The Test, The Itchen, Chalk Springs and infamously (if you were there you’d never forget it!) at the extraordinary Shimano Fishery in Swansea, which to do it justice would need a web page all to itself.